top of page

 The Bank of England recently announced its decision to raise the base rate to 5%, a continuation of increasing rates which began back in early 2022.
 The move is designed to try and tackle high inflation by encouraging people to borrow less and save more.
 This also aims to reduce the demand for goods and services to help to slow inflation.
 While the move was widely anticipated, it has still surprised many borrowers who have grown accustomed to historically low rates over the past several years.

 So what does this interest rate hike mean for you as a borrower?
+Here are a few key takeaways:

-1. Mortgage rates are likely to rise.
+Mortgage rates are likely to rise

 Lenders' mortgage rate trends are generally linked to the Bank of England's base rate, so it's likely that we'll see an increase in lenders' new business product rates in the coming weeks and months, this includes product transfer rates that lenders offer existing borrowers.
 If you're considering buying a home or refinancing an existing mortgage, it may be wise to act sooner rather than later to lock in a lower rate before they begin to rise.